+Explanation: The Multi-site Workload Lifeline z/OS Agent issues this message when it does not have authority to open an extended MCS console.
+The z/OS Agent uses this console to manage SNA applications.

+System action: Processing continues; however, SNA applications on this z/OS Agent's system will not be monitored.
+Multi-site Workload Lifeline Advisor displays will show these SNA applications as not active.

+System programmer response: Using the SAF product on your system, ensure the following conditions are true:

+- The OPERCMDS class is active.

+- The MVS.MCSOPER.LLAGNT profile is defined.

+- The Lifeline z/OS Agent has READ access to this profile.

+When the errors are corrected, stop and restart the Lifeline z/OS Agent.
+See "(z/OS systems) Authorizing the Lifeline Agents to monitor SNA applications" on page 39 for more information about configuring the correct authorization.

+Module: LASNA Routing code: 8, 10 Descriptor code: 12

+AQS0010I MQ QUEUE MANAGERS CANNOT BE MONITORED

-- Explanation: The Multi-site Workload Lifeline z/OS Agent issues this message when it does not have authority to - open an extended MCS console.
-The z/OS Agent uses this console to manage SNA applications. - System action: Processing continues; however, SNA applications on this z/OS Agent's system will not be monitored. - Multi-site Workload Lifeline Advisor displays will show these SNA applications as not active. - Operator response: Contact the system programmer. - System programmer response: Using the SAF product on your system, ensure the following conditions are true: - The OPERCMDS class is active. - The MVS.MCSOPER.LLAGNT profile is defined. - The Lifeline z/OS Agent has READ access to this profile. - When the errors are corrected, stop and restart the Lifeline z/OS Agent.
-See "(z/OS systems) Authorizing the Lifeline - Agents to monitor SNA applications" on page 32 for more information about configuring the correct authorization. - Module: LASNA - Routing code: 8, 10 - Descriptor code: 12
+Explanation: The Multi-site Workload Lifeline z/OS Agent issues this message when one of the following conditions is true:

+- The MQ APIs used to connect to a local MQ queue manager cannot be loaded. - The MQ queue manager is not at a supported level. - The z/OS Agent uses this connection to monitor MQ queue managers. - System action: Processing continues; however, MQ queue managers on this z/OS Agent's system will not be - I monitored.
+Multi-site Workload Lifeline Advisor displays will show these MQ queue managers as unavailable. - Operator response: Contact the system programmer. - System programmer response: To determine why the MQ queue manager cannot be monitored: - If internal trace is being used, dump and examine the Agent's internal trace messages. - If internal trace is not being used, examine the Agent syslogd file.
+The syslogd identifier is llagent for the Agent. - If the MQ APIs could not be loaded, ensure one of the following conditions is true: - The IBM MQ SCSQLOAD dataset name is in the LNKLSTxx SYS1.PARMLIB member. - The IBM MQ SCSQLOAD dataset name is added as a STEPLIB DD statement in the z/OS Agent's started l procedure.

+- I If an unsupported version of IBM MQ is being used, ensure that WebSphere MQ version 7.0.1 or higher is installed. - When the errors are corrected, stop and restart the Lifeline z/OS Agent.
+See "(z/OS systems) Enabling the Lifeline - Agents to communicate with MQ queue managers" on page 40 for more information about adding the IBM MQ - SCSQLOAD dataset name to the z/OS Agent's linklist concatenation.

+Module: LAMQ